Frequently Asked Questions – Estate Management

 All the roads are built by the developers to plans agreed by Telford & Wrekin Council.
 The roads around the development will be adopted by the Local Authority and be maintained by them.
 Whilst each development phase is still under construction and until the roads are handed over, maintenance is the responsibility of the individual developers.

-Bournville Stewardship Services will be responsible for the courtyards and some access roads.
-To date, these areas have not yet been handed over to Bournville Stewardship Services to manage and remain the responsibility of the individual developers.
+BVT will be responsible for some access roads.
+To date, the only access road to be handed over to BVT to manage is Bush Lane, the remaining roads are the responsibility of the individual developers.

 Who is responsible for the maintenance of the street lighting and courtyard lighting?